paritytech/xcm-docs/src/fundamentals/multilocation/junction.md

 The usage will vary widely owing to its generality.
 An example use case for the `GeneralIndex` is to describe an Asset within an Assets Parachain.

-NOTE: Try to avoid using this and instead use a more specific item.
+NOTE: If possible, try to avoid using this and instead use a more specific junction.

 #### AccountIndex64
 The `AccountIndex64` can be used to describe an account index.